n3dst4/gumshoe-fvtt/DEVELOPMENT.md

   * THIS WILL CLOBBER ANY JSON MODIFICATIONS WHICH HAVE NOT BEEN UPLOADED TO TRANSIFEX!

 To keep the translation imports running sweetly, you will need to update `.tx/config` to map everything to the right places.

+## Developer mode

+There's a fantastic Foundry VTT module called [🧙 Developer Mode](https://foundryvtt.com/packages/_dev-mode).
+I highly recommend installing it if you're doing any development work on Foundry.
+You can also use it to activate specific developer features for systems.
+To do this, click on the little wizard dude in the top left of the screen, go to "Package specific debugging", and "Enable Debug Mode" for "INVESTIGATOR System".

+What this enables (list subject to change):

+* Notes fields will now have a "view source" mode (looks like `</>`.)
+* "NUKE" button on PC character sheet (this used to be present all the time.)
+* "Debug translations" option available in INVESTIGATOR System Settings.

 ## Release process